farmdawgnation/giterrific/README.md

 ## About the Author

 My name is Matt Farmer.
-By day I write code for [Domino Data Lab](https://dominodatalab.com).
+By day I write code for [MailChimp](https://mailchimp.com).
 By night, I contribute to various open source projects when I'm not binging something on Netflix.